ethanokamura/perfectline/src/content/cpp-101/classes.md

 course: cpp-101
 order: 10
 ---
-In the beginning of this class, we learned about fundamental types in C++ like `int` and `bool`, but now let's look at how to make our own types!
+At the beginning of this class, we learned about fundamental types in C++ like `int` and `bool`, but now let's look at how to make our types!
 We can do this by defining **classes** and **structs**.
 A class is a blueprint or a template for creating objects.
-It's a way to group together data (attributes) and actions (methods or functions) that operate on that data.
+It's a way to group data (attributes) and actions (methods or functions) that operate on that data.

 In simple terms, you can think of a class as a cookie cutter and the objects as the cookies themselves.
 One cookie cutter can create many objects.
 It makes creating multiple cookies with the same attributes more efficient.
-Just like with functions, the goal is to write once and use many times.
+Just like with functions, the goal is to write once and use it many times.

 `class` in C++ is the building block that leads to Object-Oriented programming.
 It is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
 For Example: Consider the `class` of Cats.
 There may be many cats with different names and colors but all of them will share some common properties (ie. all of them will have 2 eyes, 4 legs, a nose, etc).
 So here, Cat is the class, and coat color, age, and weight are their properties.
   1. **Attributes:** These are like variables that hold information about an object.
 For example, if you're creating a class for cats, attributes could be things like color, name, age, etc.